Gentner Drummond: 2022 Attorney General campaign

-Drummond defeated O'Connor in a close Republican primary election, winning 180,338 votes compared to O’Connor’s 174,125 (less than 1.8% of votes cast).
+Drummond defeated O'Connor in a close Republican primary election, winning 180,338 votes compared to O’Connor's 174,125 (less than 1.8% of votes cast).
 As no Democrats filed to run for attorney general, Drummond faced Libertarian Lynda Steele in the November general election.
+He defeated Steele with 74% of the vote, the largest election win for a statewide candidate that year in Oklahoma.

 Tenure

 In January 2023, Drummond announced one of his early priorities in office would be to investigate the misuse of COVID-19 relief funds.
 That month, the attorney general's office took over the Swadley's Bar-B-Q investigation, the prosecution of the founders of Epic Charter Schools, and an investigation into the Oklahoma Commissioners of the Land Office.

-He attended the execution of Scott Eizember on January 12, and afterward he announced a slowdown to Oklahoma's execution schedule citing the stress the scheduled caused on Oklahoma Department of Corrections staff.
-On the last day of January, his office dismissed the case against Classwallet filed by former attorney general John M. O'Connor for mishandling parts of a $31 million federal education grant.
+On the last day of January, his office dropped the case against Classwallet filed by former attorney general John M. O'Connor for mishandling parts of a $31 million federal education grant.

-The next month his office took control of the corruption case against Terry O'Donnell from the newly elected Oklahoma County district attorney Vicki Behenna's office.
+The next month his office took control of the corruption case against Terry O'Donnell from the newly elected Oklahoma County district attorney Vicki Behenna's office; his office later dismissed the charges against O'Donnell saying he was "guilty," but wrongly targeted for prosecution.
+He was cited as wanting to fill the "role of bridge-builder between the state and Oklahoma's Native American tribes, a responsibility no attorney general has attempted to take on since the relationship between Stitt and tribal leaders first began to sour in 2019."

+In 2023, Drummond supported resentencing efforts for domestic violence victims like April Wilkens.
+He said he "grew up in the Osage" and was exposed to "battery and violence" in that community, saying that it is not an ethnic issue but one that affects everyone.